 The placenta is a connection between mother and child.
-An exchange of gas and substances takes place via the so-called placental barrier.
-This consists from the end of the 3rd gestation week from the endothelium of the fetal blood vessels, the mesoderm and the cyto- and syncytiotrophoblast.
-This barrier ensures that there is, at no time, a direct link between the blood circulations.
+The exchange of gas and substances takes place via the so-called placental barrier.
+This is created from the end of the 3rd gestation week from the endothelium of the fetal blood vessels, the mesoderm, and the cyto and syncytiotrophoblast.
+This barrier ensures that there is, at no time, a direct link between the blood circulation of mother and child.
 The exchange surface of the placenta is the surface of the chorionic tree.
 Maternal blood flows around this surface and facilitates the exchange of substances with it.

-The maternal placenta is then expelled after the termination of pregnancy as afterbirth.
+The maternal placenta is then expelled after the termination of pregnancy or after birth.

 The placenta has, in addition to the metabolic function, both endocrine and immunologic functions.

 A major task is the exchange of substances through the placental barrier.
 Most substances are transported in accordance with their concentration gradient.
 Other molecules, such as water, lactate, and glucose, are transported actively.

 During pregnancy, the placenta represents another major endocrine gland.
 It is related to the mother’s pituitary gland and the childish adrenal glands.
-As the placenta is not hormonally active at the beginning of early pregnancy, hormone production is maintained first by the ovaries and the pituitary.
-They produce steroids (estrogen, progesterone) and human chorionic gonadotropin (hCG) and human placental lactogen (hPL).
+As the placenta is not hormonally active at the beginning of early pregnancy, hormone production is maintained 1st by the ovaries and the pituitary.
+They produce steroids (estrogen and progesterone), human chorionic gonadotropin (hCG), and human placental lactogen (hPL).

 The concentration of estrogen increases steadily in the course of pregnancy.
 The hormone causes the uterus to grow and supports, toward the end of pregnancy, birth preparedness.
-Progesterone is an important hormone for obtaining early pregnancy.
-In the first weeks, the progesterone is produced by the corpus luteum graviditis; this is then usually taken before the 12th week of pregnancy by the syncytiotrophoblast.
+Progesterone is an important hormone during early pregnancy.
+In the early weeks of pregnancy, progesterone is produced by the corpus luteum graviditis; this function is then usually taken over before the 12th week of pregnancy by the syncytiotrophoblast.
 The progesterone lowers the uterine muscle tonus.

 The hCG is produced by syncytiotrophoblasts.
-The hormone concentration rises continuously until the end of the 1st trimenon.
-In the first weeks of pregnancy, the hCG concentrations should double every 2 days.
+The hormone concentration rises continuously until the end of the 1st trimester.
+In the earliest weeks of pregnancy, the hCG concentrations should double every 2 days.